aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  I created the ArpansBooks.DataAccess, ArpansBooks.Models and ArpansBooks.Utility class library as given in the instructions .

  I pasted the data folder in dataaccess and deleted the original one.

+ I installed the entity frameworks that were required to install with version 5.0.17.
+ The Microsoft.entityframework.relational and the entityframework.sqlserver